spirali/spirali.github.io/content/blog/music1/index.md

  </tbody>
 </table>

-As we have fixed our Scale 1 and Scale 2 and we can explore them more.
+Now that we have established Scale 1 and Scale 2, we can explore them more.

-If we look of consecutive ratios between consecutive tones, we will see that repeat three ratios:
+If we look at the ratios between consecutive tones, we will see three repeating step sizes:

 * {{ katex(body="\frac{16}{15}") }} (green)
 * {{ katex(body="\frac{10}{9}") }} (blue)